HydromPages/HydromPages.github.io/website/docs/Getting Started/establish-first-connection-to-the-hydrom/access-to-the-user-interface.md

 1. Connect to your router&#x20;
 2. find out which IP the Hydrom has been assigned.&#x20;
-3. open in the browser the address: http://\<IP-Adress>
+3. open in the browser the IP-address
 {% endtab %}